dojoengine/book/docs/pages/toolchain/katana/mining.md

 ### On-demand Mining

 On-demand mining is another mode of mining that allows users to manually create a new block.
 This mode is useful for testing purposes or when you want to create a block at a specific time.
+New blocks can only be created by calling the [`generateBlock`](/toolchain/katana/rpc.md#dev-namespace) RPC method of the `dev` namespace.

-In on-demand mining mode, transactions will be executed after receiving them but blocks will not be mined until you have called the `generateBlock` RPC method of the `dev` namespace.
+In on-demand mining mode, transactions will be executed after receiving them but blocks will not be mined until you have called the `generateBlock` RPC method.
 Upon calling it, a new block will be created and all the pending transactions will be included in it.

 To enable on-demand mining, use the `--no-mining` flag.